 Ideally, vouchers should be submitted to a stable and accessible museum collection.
 The University of Michigan Museum of Zoology has one of the premier insect collections in the world.
 The Odonata collection is also one of the best and largest in the world, and formed the basis for the Michigan Odonata Survey.
 The collections are housed at the Research Museums Center in Ann Arbor.
-The Cook Arthropod Research Collection is located at Michigan State University and also well-represented in the MOS database.
-The MOS also includes vouchers from other museum collections and, in some cases, private collections as well.
+The Cook Arthropod Research Collection is located at Michigan State University and also well-represented in the MOS database, and both of us serve as Adjunct Curators of this collection.
+The MOS database also includes vouchers from other museum and institutional collections and, in some cases, private collections as well.

 We can help facilitate the process of depositing vouchers in a collection by providing a spreadsheet template and other assistance.
-Please contact Julie Craves at
+Please contact us for more information

 Ethan Bright authored an excellent guide to sampling Odonata larvae for the MOS.
 You can download the PDF here.